 Photography is an art of observation.
 It has little to do with the things you see and everything to do with the way you see them.

-This photo was taken in Thanda Game Reserve, a game reserve in Bayala which is located in KwaZulu-Natal, South Africa.
+This photo was taken in Thanda Game Reserve, a game reserve in KwaZulu-Natal, South Africa.
 Thanda Game Reserve was my home away from home in 2012 where I was a wildlife photography and conservation volunteer.

 Back in 2012, I owned a Canon EOS 350D, but for my volunteer experience in Africa, I borrowed my brother’s Canon EOS 50D.
 After I got back I upgraded my 350D to a semi-professional Canon 50D, but to date, I upgraded most of my camera stuff.
 Because I get a lot of questions about what camera and lenses I use while traveling, I made an overview of my photography gear collection.

 I remember we were on our afternoon game drive and our guide took us to a beautiful area of the reserve where we spotted a lot of wildlife.
 We arrived at a waterhole with some wildebeest and decided to stay for a bit, hoping the giraffes in the distance would come too.
 Finally, the giraffes arrived and we enjoyed watching them drink from the waterhole.

 The lighting of the ‘This is Africa’ image

-Because of the low sun, I was able to backlight the giraffes with limited harsh shadows in their face and achieve some rim light.
+Because of the low sun, I was able to backlight the giraffes with limited harsh shadows on their face and achieve some rim light.
 In this photo, the light wraps around the hair of the giraffes and wildebeest which causes a golden outline of light.
 You’ve got to love the golden hour in Africa.
 The beauty of the magical hour before sunset added a calm and peaceful feeling to the image.

 To me, African dawns and dusks are the most enchanting times of the day where the indirect sunlight illuminates the land with a richer, warmer light.
 Shooting during that ‘golden hour’ can have a magical effect on your photographs.
 It occurs in the hour after sunrise and the hour before sunset.
 Aside from the beautiful warm tones and golden glow, the low angle of the sun is also very flattering.
 An overhead sun causes harsh shadows and a low sun creates a softer light quality and longer shadows which bring depth, texture, and interest to your subject or scene without losing detail in harsh shadows.

 A great photography tip to make the most out of the time you have is to calculate the timing for the golden hour.
 You can find several websites on the internet to calculate sunrise, sunset, and the golden hour.
 For example Photopills or TPE.
 Another valuable photography tip is to not set your camera to auto white balance.
 This can neutralize the beautiful warm golden light.
 Setting it to ‘sunny’ or ‘cloudy’ will give you the most of the natural glow, just experiment a little with the white balance.

 The RAW file needed some level of processing to do justice to the scene I photographed.
 First I did some basic adjustments to the highlights, shadows, contrast, exposure, clarity, and vibrance of the image.
-After those adjustments, there wasn’t enough detail in the white sky because of the backlight and therefore cropped the image.
+After those adjustments, there wasn’t enough detail in the white sky because of the backlight; therefore I cropped the image.
 By removing the sky I created a bit of a panoramic look.
 Normally I don’t like to crop images but in this case, the sky didn’t do justice to the scene.
 Last I removed a distracting electricity mast in the background.
 I didn’t want my and other viewer’s eye to be pulled unnecessarily to something that doesn’t enhance the composition.
 I used Adobe Lightroom for the basic adjustments and Adobe Photoshop for removing the electricity mast.